unit-io/unitdb/docs/utp.md

 ### Server
 - Accepts the network connections from Clients.
 - Recieves and store Application Messages published by Clients.
+- Relays pesisted Application Messages that matches the relay requests from Clients.
 - Processes topic subscription requests from Clients.
 - Route Application Messages that match Client subscriptions.
 - Closes the network connection from the Client.